felipelube/drupal8-contact-message-relay/README.md

 - RELAY_DRUPAL_CONTACT_FORM_ID: the contact form id
 - RELAY_DRUPAL_AUTH_USER: username allowed to post in the rest endpoint
 - RELAY_DRUPAL_AUTH_PASSWORD: password of the user
+- RELAY_CORS_ORIGINS: origins to allow access via CORS (default is to allow all origins '*')